At a glance

 Get ready for a treat as you enjoy dinner and a traditional Apsara dance show.
 Afterwards, you’ll visit a night market to get a vibe of the local trade.
 From enticing flavours, to original-made local products, there is something for everyone there.

-Day 5 – Sunrise at Angkor Wat and night market
+Day 5 – Sunrise at Angkor Wat, Angkor temples, circus and night market

-Day 6 – Floating villages, Genevieve's Fair Trade Village, APOPO visitor center and cooking class
+Day 6 – Floating villages, Fair Trade Village, APOPO visitor centre and cooking class

-You’ll then visit the APOPO visitor center where you’ll learn about the impact of landmines on local communities and see trained search rats in action.
+You’ll then visit the APOPO visitor centre where you’ll learn about the impact of landmines on local communities and see trained search rats in action.

 Your day will end with a fun cooking class.
 The chefs will teach you how to make an authentic quality Khmer dish, so you can take the food of Cambodia home with you.